-The town is situated at an altitude of 1,200 m (3,900 ft) above sea level at the southeastern foot of the Cordillera de Zamora, just south of the Zamora River.
+The town is at 1,200 m (3,900 ft) elevation at the southeastern foot of the Cordillera de Zamora, just south of the Zamora River.
 The town's population was 12,386 in 2010.

-Zaruma is known for its republic-era architecture, gold mines, culture, traditions and for having been founded by Spanish explorer Alonso de Mercadillo.
+Zaruma is known for its republic-era architecture, gold mines, culture, and traditions and for having been founded by Spanish explorer Alonso de Mercadillo.
 The town is, more recently, becoming known for its coffee, gastronomy and art.

-In 1990, the Ecuadorian Ministry for Education and Culture declared the city as an Ecuadorian Cultural Heritage site.
+In 1990, the Ecuadorian Ministry for Education and Culture declared the city an Ecuadorian Cultural Heritage site.
 Since 1998, the city has been on UNESCO's list of candidates for World Heritage Site with a cultural designation.

 On November 26, 1820, Zaruma declared its independence from Spain.
 After independence, the area fell into a state of deep depression.
-However, its mining industry never completely disappeared.
+However, its mining industry never wholly disappeared.
 In 1860, the Great Zaruma Gold Mining Company Limited was formed with the help of English investments.